You’ll love this shortbread fingers recipe! Have fun with these finger cookies for Halloween, and snack pack pudding cups.

 And the blood?
 For this, I turned to Snack Pack Pudding!
 I used a Vanilla pudding cup, and added some red food coloring, and mixed it in.
 It’s not very realistic blood, (for that matter, they are not very realistic fingers) but it is reminiscent of blood, not too scary for little kids, and most certainly edible.

 It’s kind of nice that these pudding cups are available in so many places.
 I found it at Walmart.
-You can find it on the baking aisle, or sometimes in a special display like this one.
+You can find it on the baking aisle, or sometimes in a special display.

 They’re a little work, but they are worth it.